 For many years, I worked as a broadcast journalist.
 Having lived and worked abroad during that time, I cherish a particular interest in global issues and working with people from other cultures.
-I work with an awareness of the wider geopolitical situation, as we live through times of great political, security and economic uncertainty.
+I work with a keen awareness of the wider geopolitical situation, as we live through times of great political and economic uncertainty.

-For me, meditation and mindfulness practice have been very important in creating a sense of well-being and inner strength.
+For me, meditation and mindfulness practice have been crucial in creating a sense of well-being and inner strength.

 Accredited register membership

 Areas of counselling I deal with

 - Generalised anxiety disorder

 - Low self-esteem

 Spiritual mentoring; meditation; 12-step recovery; LGBTQI identity; Menopause; Difficult or lonely childhoods; Creativity and feeling stuck; 'Blended' or complex families; Sibling abuse;

 Separation/attachment issues; being childless or child-free; Dreams and archetypes